Relax. Everything’s going to be okay.

 These signals are less about what’s on the page — the traditional ranking signals we’ve grown accustomed to — and more about the technical barriers that might prevent the user from enjoying what’s on the page.

 Why You Should Measure Your Core Web Vitals

 Are your Core Web Vitals algorithm-update ready?
 The best way to answer that question is to measure them constantly.

-But why are your Core Web Vitals so important?
+But why is it so important to measure your Core Web Vitals for Google SEO?